ARPA-Network/BLS-TSS-Network/docs/issue fix/dkg-public-key-mismatch.md

 0. Stop your existing Docker instance and remove it.
 1. Confirm your node status.
     - Go to NodeRegistry and call getNode and check the second last value of the `Node` struct
-    - If value is true: call nodeQuit to clear the status before continue.
+    - If `state` is true: call `nodeQuit` by `Node` account to prepare for changing DKG key before continue.
 (If it fails, contact us via telegram group)
 2. Database file handling, as mentioned:
     - If the original DB file does not exist and the file you currently have causes the mismatch, delete your current database file.
     - If the original DB file still exists, you can try to re-run as long as start command points to it correctly.